 Ideally, you’ll have learned about these details while putting together your business plan.
 But you will need to go ahead and take care of those things sooner or later.

-While you’re thinking about permits and licenses, this might be the right time to find insurance for your business.
+While you’re in the permits and licenses stage of how to start a transportation company, then this might be the right time to find business insurance.
 If you have drivers, passengers, cargo, and other elements of a transportation business, you’re going to want to invest in a healthy amount of insurance.

 The best advice is to share your business plan with several providers to get a better idea of the type of coverage you’ll need and where you can find the best coverage.